Stephanie Dowrick

 Stephanie Dowrick (born 2 June 1947) is an Australian writer, Interfaith Minister and social activist.
 She is the author of more than 20 books of fiction and non-fiction, five of them best-sellers.
 She was a publisher in Australia and the UK, where she co-founded The Women's Press, London.

 Background

 Stephanie Dowrick was born in Wellington, New Zealand, on 2 June 1947.
-Her mother, Estelle Mary Dowrick (née Brisco, daughter of 7th baronet Sir Hylton Musgrave Campbell Brisco), died in 1955.
+Her most significant early influence was the death of her mother Estelle Mary Dowrick (née Brisco, daughter of 7th baronet Sir Hylton Musgrave Campbell Brisco), in 1955.

-As a child, Dowrick went to a number of primary schools, then to Sacred Heart College in Lower Hutt for her secondary education, leaving school at the age of 16.
-Dowrick left New Zealand in 1967, lived for some months in Israel, then lived in Europe from 1967–1983, mainly in London, but also from 1970–71 in West Berlin.
-She became a Roman Catholic at the age of nine after the death of her mother and her father's remarriage.
-As an adult she was for many years a member of the Religious Society of Friends (Quakers).
+As a child, Dowrick lived on the remote East Coast of New Zealand where each of her teacher parents had a one-teacher school, then in Western Samoa where her parents both taught at the newly opened Samoa College, before returning to New Zealand, during which time her mother died.
+She went to Sacred Heart College in Lower Hutt for her secondary education, finishing university entrance exams at the age of 16.
+She left New Zealand in 1967, aged 20, after a three-year stint studying law at Victoria University in Wellington while working as a law clerk and then a year in the university library.
+Both her parents were graduates of Victoria University.

-Since 1983, she has lived in Sydney with her family.